 To discourage frivolous or vexatious complaints, or campaign tactics which are based on disregarding Electoral Policy, the CEO, along with making public the substance of formal complaints and the resulting decisions, may also post the full cost monetary cost expended by the Electoral Office to receive the complaint, investigate and render a decision.

-The Electoral Committee must approve sanctions to candidates, groups, or campaign managers outside of those listed in Electoral Policy.
+The Electoral Committee must approve sanctions to candidates, cooperatives, or campaign managers outside of those listed in Electoral Policy.

-5.9.8 Sanctions cannot incur financial costs to, or impose spending limits on candidates, groups, or campaign managers.
+5.9.8 Sanctions cannot incur financial costs to, or impose spending limits on candidates, cooperatives, or campaign managers.

 PART 6: REFERENDA